Verified Program Extraction in Number Theory: The Fundamental Theorem of Arithmetic and Relatives: Introduction

 The second formalisation uses positive binary numbers, represented with three constructors: 1, the 0-successor, and the 1-successor.
 This representation is far more efficient, since binary numbers are encoded and processed as lists of digits (0s and 1s).
 Consequently, algorithm runtimes scale often polynomially with the number of the input digits, which grows logarithmically with the numeric value.
 However, formalising binary numbers adds systematic overhead, since one must treat the two step cases (e.g.~appending 0 and appending 1) separately throughout definitions and proofs.
 Moreover, for certain operations, such as bounded search from below, the binary representation offers no advantage over the unary representation of natural numbers.
 Because of that, we adopt a hybrid approach, leveraging the most suitable aspects of both representations, and motivate our choice of definitions based on their efficiency in specific contexts.

 \paragraph{Runtime analyses.} In Haskell's GHCi, the command \texttt{:set +s} enables timing statistics for executed expressions.
 After evaluating an expression, GHCi displays the corresponding runtime and memory usage.
 This feature was used to measure the performance of the generated Haskell programs.
 Experiments were run on a computer with an Intel Core Ultra 5 125H (Meteor Lake-H) CPU (up to 4.5 GHz), 16 GB DDR5 RAM, running Linux.
-While this system is closer to the lower end compared to modern high-end hardware, it is nevertheless fully sufficient for our purposes.
+While this system is modest compared with modern high-end hardware, it is nevertheless fully sufficient for our purposes.

 When a polynomial runtime is expected, we have carried out a more detailed runtime analysis.
 A tabular and graphical presentation of the results can be found in Appendix~\ref{Sec:Runtime}.
 Using the computer algebra system SymPy~\cite{meurer2017sympy}, we determined a least-squares approximating polynomial of degree at most $9$ that satisfies $f(0)=0$.
 If the upper bound of degree 9 did not yield a meaningful result, we reduced the degree until the result became more meaningful.
 The code for generating the approximating polynomials and the plots is provided in the folder \texttt{test-files} of the GitHub repository in the file \href{https://github.com/FranziskusWiesnet/MinlogArith/blob/main/test-files/poly_approx.py}{\texttt{poly\_approx.py}}.
 These values should be regarded as heuristic only.
 Because runtimes vary considerably, statistically reliable estimates would require orders of magnitude more runs and a more systematic statistical analysis, which is beyond the scope of this paper.
 For background on constrained least-squares polynomial approximation we refer, for example, to \cite{bjoerck1996numerical}.